Pope Francis Passes Away at 88 After Suffering a Stroke

 Simpler funeral

-Francis will thus be the first Pope in over a hundred years to be buried outside the Vatican.
+Francis will thus become the first Pope in over a hundred years to be buried outside the Vatican.
 A conclave to elect a new Pope is expected to be held within two to three weeks.

-Catholics see the Pope as the head of the Church and at the same time Jesus' representative on earth.
+Catholics see the Pope as the head of the Church and at the same time as Jesus' representative on earth.

 Pope Francis was born as Jorge Mario Bergoglio on December 17, 1936, in Buenos Aires.
 His parents were Italian immigrants.
 Bergoglio studied chemistry and also read literature and psychology.